Enhancing Boolean networks with continuous logical operators and edge tuning: Methods

 \subsubsection{Fuzzy operators}

-As mentioned above, there exist different mathematical formulations of the fuzzy operators, all fulfilling the rules of Boolean algebra but defined on $[0;1]$.
-In this work, the algebraic formulation is used:
+As mentioned above, there exist several mathematical formulations of the logical operators of fuzzy logic, all fulfilling the rules of Boolean algebra but defined on the interval of real numbers $[0;1]$.
+In the present work, the algebraic formulation is used: